rippedpiracy/docs/PC-Software/Software.md

 **[G-MEH](https://g-meh.com/)**

-Like Audioz, G-MEH has Plugins and VSTs, but also includes a couple of DAWs. _Requires Sign-up for samples_.
+Like AudioZ, G-MEH has Plugins and VSTs, but also includes a couple of DAWs. _Requires Sign-up for samples_.

 **[repack.me](https://repack.me)**